Salaries for Practitioners of Sports Medicine

 However, those are the wages listed for fitness trainers.
 Sports medicine and rehabilitative therapy can also fall into a vast number of other occupations, including physical therapist, physical therapist aide, physical therapist assistant and exercise physiologist, for which the mean annual wages, as of May 2014, were $83,940, $26,660, $54,330 and $49,040, respectively, according to the BLS.

 Learn more about sports medicine degrees.

-How can I improve my chances of succeeding in a sports medicine career?If you want to optimize your chances of succeeding in the field of sports medicine, getting hands-on experience is key.
+If you want to optimize your chances of succeeding in the field of sports medicine, getting hands-on experience is key.
 Getting exposed to the practice of sports medicine in a variety of settings -- a school athletic program, a health club, a clinic, a training facility -- will make you more attractive to potential employers and more qualified to perform a wide range of sports medicine jobs.
 Taking your education seriously is another important step toward career success in sports medicine.
 The better your grades and the better your credentials, the more sports medicine career opportunities you will find after you graduate and become certified in your specific profession.
 Take advantage of internships and clinical instruction while you are in school so that you can get as much practical experience as possible.

 Also, certification can be another way to be more competitive in the field.
 A number of organizations ranging from the Board of Certification, Inc., to the American Society of Exercise Physiologists (ASEP) and the American College of Sports Medicine (ACSM) offer opportunities for credentialing.
 These organizations may also provide networking, presentations, conferences and other opportunities advantageous to advancing in a career.

 - Athletic Trainers, Bureau of Labor Statistics, Occupational Employment Statistics, May 2014. http://www.bls.gov/oes/current/oes299091.htm